siam1251/cmds/arabic.md

 Azim - greatest, magnificent
 aala - the most high, supreme, exalted

+### 113. Al-Falaq-The Daybreak or the dawn
+ghāsiqin - (of) darkness
+idhā - when
+waqaba - it spreads or it sets
+l-nafāthāti - (of) the blowers
+fi - in
+l-ʿuqadi - the knots,

 ### 114. An-Naas - Mankind
 auzu - I take refuge
 ilah - the god